Lacrymology/states/graphite/doc/pillar.rst

 If set to True, the rendered graphics can be directly GET by anyone without user authentication.

+Default: ``False`` by default of that pillar key.

 graphite:web:ssl
 ~~~~~~~~~~~~~~~~

 Name of the SSL key to use for HTTPS.

+Default: ``False`` by default of that pillar key.

 graphite:web:ssl_redirect
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If set to True and SSL is turned on, this will force all HTTP traffic to be redirected to HTTPS.

+Default: ``False`` by default of that pillar key.

 graphite:web:timeout
 ~~~~~~~~~~~~~~~~~~~~

 How long in seconds until a uWSGI worker is killed while running a single
 request.

 Default: ``30``.